Posted on: June 9, 2020

 7. Making it Measurable

-New computing and analytics technologies are allowing teams to further automate the collection of data and drive key insights which inform more comprehensive, real-time risk management.
+New computing and analytics technologies are allowing teams to further automate the collection of data and drive key insights which inform more comprehensive, real-time, integrated risk management.
 Further, as hard-to-quantify risks, such as reputation, continue to accelerate.
 Teams are looking to better measure the impact.

 8. Importance of Building a Culture of Resilience

 Everyone has a role to play in resilience.
 Alignment on common operating models is foundational.
 The approach varies greatly by geography.
 It’s not something that can be done overnight, but everything else has to follow.

 When it comes to setting the limits by which you measure the impact of your business disruption (when it is time to raise the red flag), it’s key to demystify the process.
 Consistency is vital.
 Start with the customer perspective.
 What is the end impact of the disruption to the customer?

 The pandemic changed many long-standing assumptions on a global scale.
 As a result, resilience teams are leading the way, revisiting their playbooks and leveraging situational insights to drive decision-making and next actions in a quickly evolving era.

 Interested in operational resilience or financial resilience, something you read in this article, or learning more about our business continuity and risk management roundtables?
 Contact your account executive or account manager!
 If you’re new to Fusion, contact us.